 - The Console provides a browser-based UI from which all interactive system operations are performed, along with various administration functions, system configuration, log access, and other tools.
 It supports single sign-on integration with LDAP/Active Directory and enforces role-based access controls (RBAC).

-- Virtual Containers are self-contained “sandboxes” for encapsulating system components such as virtual agents (vAgents) and security certificates for server end-points.
+- System Management Containers are self-contained “sandboxes” for encapsulating system components such as virtual agents (vAgents) and security certificates for server end-points.